Regain full function of your knee with the best PCL reconstruction in India

-2. Can PCL injury be prevented or avoided?
+2. Can PCL injury be avoided or prevented?

-5. What are the major causes of PCL injury?
+3. What are the most common causes of PCL injury?

 It is stated that PCL injuries are more often due to a strike to the knee when it is bent.
 The most common causes of PCL injuries include:

 - Strike to the bent knee against dashboard during road traffic accidents

 - Falling on a flexed knee

 - Other most common causes of PCL injuries include sports such as football, baseball, soccer, and skiing.